Elements in the main window

 This tab displays archives.
-On this tab you can create and display new archives by right-clicking on the archive’s group heading.
+You can create and display new archives on this tab by right-clicking on the archive’s group heading.
 See the Creating archives topic for more information regarding archives.

 This tab lists all jobs that have been acquired.
 You can create a job manually, or a job can be created automatically when you acquire images from a camera or memory card.

 A Project tab contains projects that can combine images from several different folders.
 Only links are created, so the image files are not moved or copied to other locations.
 This means that one physical file can exist in many projects.

 This tab contains actions that can be performed on the images, for example copying the image or changing the image’s size.
 See the Actions guide for more information.